mohanamisra/mohanamisra/README.md

 📈 - Solving coding problems
 🤓 - Refactoring
 🪲 - Pretending a bug is a feature
-🥷 - Browsing tech articles and catching up on tech news (did you HEAR what he said? :shock:)
 🏫 - Being a Computer Science undergrad at Manipal Institute of Technology, Bangalore.
 😎 - Trying to make fetch happen
 <br>